Google Index Checker

 1. Submit a Sitemap

 A sitemap is a file that lists all the URLs on your website.
-Submitting your sitemap to Google Search Console helps crawlers efficiently discover and index your content.
+Submitting your sitemap to Google Search Console helps crawlers discover and index your content efficiently.

 • Generate an XML sitemap using tools like Yoast SEO or Screaming Frog.